Sara Correia: 2020–present: Do Coração, The Voice Portugal, and Liberdade

 fourth place.
 In June 2024, it was announced that Correia would return as a coach for the twelfth season of the show, which premiered in September 2024 and concluded in January 2025, with Daniel, Tavares, and Nininho Vaz Maia.
 Her final artist, Maria João Duque, made it to the finale where she also received fourth place under Correia's coaching.
-In July 2025, Correia was announced to return for her third season in the fall of the same year.
+In July 2025, Correia was announced to return for her third season in the fall of the same year where she again mentored her final artist, Bruno Sendas, to fourth place.
+In July 2026, it was announced that Correia had departed the show after three seasons as a coach.

 On 13 October 2023, Correia released her third album, Liberdade (Freedom).

+On 27 February 2026, Correia released Tempestade, her fourth album, which features eleven singles.
+Preceding the album's release, she released "Respirar" in 2025 with Calema, with whom Correia coached alongside on the thirteenth season of The Voice Portugal.
+Also in 2025, "Avisem Que Eu Cheguei" was released as the lead single of Tempestade.

 Artistry

 In an interview with Songlines in 2022, Correia stated "whatever I sing it will always be fado.
 I believe a fado singer can sing any song with different instruments and can still sound like fado."